Tom Klauer

-Tom Klauer (born September 9, 1954) is an American professional auto racing driver and team owner who has competed in the NASCAR K&N Pro Series West from 2010 to 2018.
+Tom Klauer (born September 9, 1954) is an American professional auto racing driver and team owner who competed in the NASCAR K&N Pro Series West from 2010 to 2018.
 He is also the co-owner of Naake-Klauer Motorsports, which currently competes in the ARCA Menards Series West.

 Klauer has also previously competed in the Trans Am West Coast Championship.

 Motorsports results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)